grpc/proposal/L123-core-add-alts-google-call-credentials.md

 1.  `tls_credentials`: The primary call credentials, consistent with the existing API.
 Usually. default back to the TLS connection.
-2.  `alts_credentials`: A secondary set of channel credentials to be used specifically for ALTS connections.
+2.  `alts_credentials`: A secondary set of call credentials to be used specifically for ALTS connections.

-When a channel is created with this function, the gRPC runtime will select the appropriate credentials based on the transport security type required for a given connection.
-If the connection requires ALTS, the provided alts_credentials will be used.
-For all other connection types, the default behavior is maintained.
+After a secure connection is established, the gRPC runtime identifies the channel's transport security type, which indicates whether the underlying channel is using a protocol like ALTS or TLS.
+The runtime then selects the appropriate call credentials for that connection.
+If the determined transport security type is ALTS, the provided alts_credentials will be used.
+For all other transport types, the primary call_credentials are used, maintaining the default behavior.

 This approach was decided upon after initial feedback suggested modifying the existing API.